 Note that now we don't have the Maternity rows because they do not exist in our new primary query.
 However, now we do have the Jeans rows and those rows show NULL for the dimensions and measures that are only in the query that is added to the primary query.

-You can also reference the Why are there NULLs in my secondary merge results query?
-Help Center article for more troubleshooting tips for missing or null merged results values.
+You can also reference the Why are there nulls in my secondary merge results query?
+Best Practices page for more troubleshooting tips for missing or null merged results values.

 What if one query has multiple rows for the same value?